PaddlePaddle/Serving/README.md

 [中文](https://github.com/PaddlePaddle/Serving/blob/develop/README_CN.md)

 ## Motivation
 Paddle Serving helps deep learning developers deploy an online inference service without much effort. **The goal of this project**: once you have trained a deep neural nets with [Paddle](https://github.com/PaddlePaddle/Paddle), you already have a model inference service.
-An demo of serving is as follows:
+A demo of serving is as follows:
 <p align="center">
     <img src="doc/demo.gif" width="700">
 </p>